 Command-Line Options

 The NVIDIA CloudXR SDK sample applications and the CloudXR Server can use command-line options (also called launch options) to control certain runtime features.
-The available options are different for client and server and might have some options for specific clients.
+The available options are different for client and server, and in some cases there are client-specific options as well.

 --es args "-s 192.168.1.1 -f 50"

-• To start the client directly on the device from a launch tile, create a file called CloudXRLaunchOptions.txt.
+1. To start a client directly on the device (from a launch icon or app list), you first need to create a file called CloudXRLaunchOptions.txt, and add launch options as desired.

-The following tables provide a list of all command line options that are available for the client and server and extra options that were added for the Android ARCore sample.
-The options include the long format and abbreviated command strings for each option, prefixed with a dash (-) for command clarity, a notation when there is a numeric (N) or string (S) argument that is required, plus a brief description of each option and range of argument values.
+The following tables provide a list of all command line options that are available for the client and server, and extra options that were added for the Android ARCore sample (which is a great example of extending off the base set of options).
+The options include both an abbreviated command strings (1-3 chars) and a long format string (human-readable descriptor) for each option, prefixed with a dash (-) for command clarity (as the dash is always required), and notations when there is an argument needed for a given options, such as N when there’s a numeric value to specify, or S when there is some form of alphanumeric/string argument required, then a brief description of each option and range or list of argument values.

 Server Command-Line Options